Looking for Legal Advice on Medical or Dental Negligence?

 Free Case Assessment for Medical Negligence?

-Its not an easy subject to get your head around but Medical negligence, or as it is sometimes known, “clinical negligence”, is just a term used to describe a medical mistake or “breach” of a duty of care by a doctor, nurse, dentist, surgeon or other such medical professional against one of their patients.
-This failure or “breach” happens through mistake, or sometimes dangerous medical practice.
-That then results in an injury for (you) the patient.
-This situation is different to criminal neglect which requires a deliberate act that will knowingly cause harm.
-We understand though, that from your perspective, none of these terms are ever going to be strong enough to describe your situation but it helps to understand legal positon.
+Its not an easy subject to get your head around but Medical Negligence, or as it is sometimes known, “clinical negligence”, is just a term used to describe a medical mistake or a “breach” of a duty of care by a doctor, nurse, dentist, surgeon against one of their patients.
+This type of “medical negligence” happens through a mistake, or sometimes dangerous medical practice.
+What happens then is is usually an injury for (you) the patient.